 - tidytext (R) tutorial (2 hours)

-In addition to teaching our own workshops, we often collaborate with other departments and research groups.
-We have helped host the following workshops:
+In addition to teaching our own workshops, we often host workshops from other research groups.
+We have hosted the following workshops: